vimeo/dials/README.md

 ### Decoder
-Decoders are modular allowing users to mix and match Decoders and Sources.
+Decoders are modular, allowing users to mix and match Decoders and Sources.
 Dials currently supports Decoders that decode different data formats (JSON, YAML, and TOML) and insert the values into the appropriate fields in the config struct.
 Decoders can be expanded from that use case and users can write their own Decoders to perform the tasks they like (more info in the section below).

 Decoder is called when the supported Source calls the `Decode` method to unmarshal the data into the config struct and returns the populated struct.
 There are two sources that the Decoders can be used with: files (including watched files) and `static.StringSource`.
 Please note that the Decoder interface is likely to change in the near future.

 ### Write your own Source and Decoder
 If you wish to define your own source, implement the `Source` interface and pass the source to the `dials.Config` function.
 If you want the Source to interact with a Decoder, call `Decode` in the `Value` method of the Source.

 Since Decoders are modular, keep the logic of Decoder encapsulated and separate from the Source. `Source` and `Decoder` implementations should be orthogonal and `Decoder`s should not be `Source` specific.
 For example, you can have an `HTTP` or `File` Source that can interact with the `JSON` decoder to unmarshal the data to a struct.

 ### Putting it all together